AmhedVargas/TransgeneBuilder_app/README.md

 * [Ahringer's Lab Reg Atlas](https://ahringerlab.com/RegAtlas/)
 * [piRTarBase](http://cosbi6.ee.ncku.edu.tw/piRTarBase/)

-The shell scripts aid snd specify how and which data we downloaded from these sites.
-PLease note as well that in order to use any code related to the GLO algorithm, a database containing frequencies for each 12-mer sequence is needed.
+The shell scripts aid and specify how and which data we downloaded from these sites.
+Please note as well that in order to use any code related to the GLO algorithm, a database containing frequencies for each 12-mer sequence is needed.
 You can find a copy of this file, calculated by Dan Dickinson, [here](https://s3.eu-central-1.amazonaws.com/wormbuilder.dev/Downloads/sequence_lib_scores.db).

 ## Contact us